 If you don’t know which plan to choose set it to default mode.
 Here is the protected area under default mode.

-Apart from protected area, user has option to block Windows Programs and apply some miscellaneous protection (for example prevent known malware from starting).
+Apart from the protected area, the user has the option to block Windows Programs and apply some miscellaneous protection (for example prevent known malware from starting).

 If you ever feel that your device is slow and has performance issues then the “Performance Tweak” option under “Maintenance Mode” can help you out.
 Just turn it on to fix the problems like the use of unnecessary resources by the background process.